timeconfusing/OkapiLVGL/README.md

 There are 6 tabs: Auton Red Left, Red Right, Blue Left, Blue Right, Info, and Telm.
 The tabs are selected by touching them.
 Each of the auton tabs has 6 buttons to select an auton for that starting position.
 There is a status bar at the bottom of the screen to indicate which auton was selected.
 The name of the auton is set in the robot_gui.h file.
+When the matrix button is pressed the status bar at the bottom displays the auton name.

 Disclaimer, since I am not programmer, I don’t know that Okapi is used correctly for a multi-file project but it seems to work in both opcontrol and auton functions.
 Also, this